Lax formalism for Gelfand-Tsetlin integrable systems: Lax pairs and spectral equation

-We observe that the derivative above is taken when we consider the composition of $L$ with the Hamiltonian flow of $X_{H} \in \Gamma(TM)$.
-The equation described above can be easily solved.
+\end{definition} \begin{remark} We observe that the derivative in the definition above is taken when we consider the composition of $L$ with the Hamiltonian flow of $X_{H} \in \mathfrak{X}(M)$. \end{remark} The advantage of dealing with Eq. \ref{lax-eq} instead of the equation of motion induced by $H \in C^{\infty}(M)$ is that it can be easily solved.
 Actually, if we consider the initial value problem